What’s Up, Hungry People!

 After all the searing, roasting, and plating, Nick and I ended up with an epic feast that made us forget all about how we blew our grocery budget for the week (who needs budgets when you’ve got buttery lobster, right?).
 There’s nothing quite like the joy of twirling that orzo on your fork, finding the perfect bite of pasta, wine-soaked scallop, and that hint of lemon.
 And as you dive into that lobster tail, rest assured, the effort to butterfly and roast it was worth it.
 Let’s be real, garlic butter is the secret handshake of the food world; it just makes everything better.

 And hey, if you’re looking to impress someone or just treat yourself, this lobster tail with scallops and lemon orzo is the ticket.
 Remember, seafood is like that one friend who shows up dressed to impress at every party – always a hit, always fabulous.
 So go ahead, make some waves in your kitchen.
 Enjoy!

 FOR LOBSTER TAILS & GARLIC BUTTER:

-- Place 2-3 tablespoons of the garlic butter into serving cups.
-Melt the butter in the microwave for 15 seconds, until liquidy.
+- For serving, place 2-3 tablespoons of the remaining garlic butter in small cups and melt in the microwave for about 15 seconds or until liquefied.